amcveymoffatt/DATA550_Final/README.md

 ### Report Overview

-This repository contains the data and code needed to render a report on Endometrial Cancer trends in SEER data.
+This repository contains the data and code needed to render a report on Endometrial Cancer (EC) trends in SEER data.
 This analysis uses data from the SEER\*Stat Database: Incidence - SEER Research Plus Data, 17 Registries, Nov 2023 Sub (2000-2021).
 Non-Hispanic Black and Non-Hispanic White women were included if they were diagnosed between 2000 and 2021 with invasive EC.

-The report includes Tables 1-3 and Figure 1 which identify population and biological characteristic of the study population, analysis of endometrial cancer death by selected characteristic and trends in endometrial cancer between 2000 and 2021.
+The report includes Tables 1-3 and Figure 1 which identify population and biological characteristic of the study population, analysis of EC death by selected characteristic and trends in EC between 2000 and 2021.

 To render the report after downloading the repository, either the Makefile should be used to generate the figures and final report or each